Best For

 Pressure Relief Test

-Pressure relief on the Puffy Royal was exceptionally good.
+Pressure relief on the Puffy Royal was outstanding.
 During our tests, I felt no significant level of pressure point build-up anywhere on my body.

 Comfort Layer